 Through my nonprofit organization, we helped to organize backpack drives, deliver food during the Pandemic and collaborated with other organizations to advocate for racial justice and police reform.

-I'm on the Essex County Commission on Women advocating for the needs of women and girls.
+I'm on the Essex County Commission on The Status Women advocating for the needs of women and girls.

 I serve on the Lynn Human Rights Commission advocating for policies that will ensure no resident of Lynn is discriminated against.